 In addition, Almar Printing has been a long-time proponent of paper recycling, and that effort has expanded into a comprehensive conservation and recycling program.
 In addition to paper, we recycle all cardboard packaging, metal plates, film, and chemistry.
 Our conservation efforts include cutting back on our energy usage with high efficiency lighting, turning off unused lighting and equipment, and proper equipment maintenance.
-We are also upgrading all company vehicles to fuel efficient and hybrid models.

 Please feel free to contact us to discuss how Almar Printing can help you go green!